friedger/info_tokens/docs/what_are_tfts.md

 # What are ThreeFold Tokens?

-> ThreeFold Token (TFT) is a decentralized, neutral and secure digital currency.
+> ThreeFold Token (TFT) is a digital currency used to buy autonomous and decentralized Internet services (compute, storage, and application) on the ThreeFold Network.

+> A TFT represents a unit of reservation of autonomous Internet capacity on the ThreeFold Network.

-> ThreeFold Token is backed by the fastest growing commodity in the world, the internet.
+> The TFT economy is supported by the fastest growing commodity in the world, the internet.

 Watch the YouTube video on ThreeFold Tokens: